UdayLab/PAMI/docs/denseDF2DB.md

 # Dense dataframe

 ### Introduction
-A dense dataframe is basically a (non-sparse) matrix in which the first column represents the row-identifier/timestamp and the remaining columns represent the values of the items.
+A dense dataframe is basically a  matrix in which the first column represents the row-identifier/timestamp and the remaining columns represent the values of the items.
 The format of a dense dataframe is as follows:

       rowIdentifier/timestamp   Item1   Item2   ...
 ItemN